harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 *HashiCorp* created a small, yet powerful tool which can talk to numerous platforms using a flexible provider model.
 Vendors like *Microsoft* expose functionalities as APIs, and the corresponding *Terraform* provider is responsible for making those APIs accessible to you.
 If you ask yourself which platforms *Terraform* is supporting, go and check the [list of providers](https://www.terraform.io/docs/providers/index.html){:target="_blank"}.

-Dealing with different APIs means each platform will support different features?
+So, means dealing with different APIs, that each platform supports different features?

 **Yes**.
 Take *Azure Functions* as an example.
-You can quickly query information about an existing *Azure Functions* instance or create/modify/destroy another *Azure Function* instance using the  *AzureRM provider for Terraform*.
+You can quickly query information about an existing *Azure Functions* instance or create/modify/destroy another *Azure Function* instance using the  *Azure provider for Terraform*.
 However, if you talk to a local *VMWare Cluster*, you can't interact with *Azure Functions* because *VMWare* doesn't have a first class citizen of type *Azure Function*.

 ### The HashiCorp Configuration Language (HCL)

-The *HashiCorp Configuration Language (HCL)* is a small domain specific language which is based on *JSON*, but the *HashiCorp* team removed some language-specific plumbings to make us a bit more productive by saving some keystrokes.
+The *HashiCorp Configuration Language (HCL)* is a small domain specific language which is based on *JSON*.
+The *HashiCorp* team removed some language-specific plumbings to make us a bit more productive by saving some keystrokes.

 On the other side, *Terraform* adds some powerful interpolation features to *HCL*, which you'll use and love every day.
 You'll dive into *HCL* later in this guide.
-However, take the following short snippet as sneak-peek to see how *Terraform* scripts look like.
+However, take the following short snippet as sneak-peek to see how *Terraform* scripts look like:

 ```hcl
 resource "azurerm_redis_cache" "sample" {